 We are lucky to have rare wildlife species in our area and we need to help protect them.
 Ground nesting birds are especially vulnerable during the nesting season.
-Nightjars, Dartford warblers, lapwing, skylark and woodlark make very well camouflaged nests on the ground and it is easy for people and dogs to stray too close and frighten the adults from the nest, leaving the eggs or chicks vulnerable to cold and predators.
+Nightjars, Dartford warblers, lapwing, skylark and woodlark make very well camouflaged nests on the ground.
+Try to keep dogs on the paths and tracks, rather than running across the heath, which is where the birds make well-camouflaged nests on the ground.
+It’s easy for people and dogs to unintentionally stray too close and frighten the adult birds from the nests, leaving the eggs and chicks vulnerable to predation by crows and foxes.

 Alex Cruickshank, Senior Land Manager from BBOWT Wildlife Trust, explained: “Nightjars are one of the rarest birds in the British countryside.
 They fly all the way from Africa every summer to lay their eggs on the ground at places like Snelsmore Common.
 Unfortunately we haven’t seen or heard any of these nocturnal birds at Snelsmore Common in the last few years, and we want to do all we can to help encourage them back.”